Pyrdacor/freeserf.net/README.md

 ## Implementation details

 The core is implemented as a .NET Standard 2.0 DLL.
-The renderer is also a .NET Standard 2.0 DLL and uses OpenTK for rendering.
+The renderer is also a .NET Standard 2.0 DLL and uses Silk.net for rendering.
 The sound engine is only implemented for Windows at the moment and uses the WinMM.dll with its WAVE and MIDI functionality.

-There are now two versions of the main executable.
-One (`Freeserf.net`) is a .NET Framework 4.6.1 project that depends on OpenTK and OpenTK.GLControl.
-The other one (`FreeserfNet`) is a netcore project that depends on OpenTK.NetStandard.
-It is easy to create another executable project with a different .NET version as the project only contains a basic OpenTK window and forwards input events.

-You can even implement your own renderer if you want.
-There are a bunch of interfaces in the Freeserf.Render namespace inside the core project that you can use for that.

 At the moment the sound engine is part of the renderer.
 This will change in the future.
 But you can implement your own sound engine independent of the renderer already if you want.

+The main program is based on netcore 3.1 and should run at least on Windows and Ubuntu.

 If you need help or want to help developing, just [contact me](mailto:trobt@web.de).
 You can also contact me via [Issue Tracker](https://github.com/Pyrdacor/freeserf.net/issues) by adding a new issue and tag it as question.